 Summary for How to get a 725 FICO Credit Score and Mortgage After Bankruptcy

-Sweep your credit file after a bankruptcy to eliminate the untrue, outdated and misleading information which may not even belong to you.
-After filing bankruptcy your discharged debts should show as being closed not delinquent.
-Make sure the few debts being paid after filing are being reported as paid on time.
-Buying a new car or a home only requires a 630 or better FICO score.
-But at 725 you can get a much lower rate and monthly payment or perhaps qualify for a much larger home at the same monthly payment.
-It takes 5 years to get deep roots to your credit but you can have 725+ in 1–2 years after a bankruptcy and you can recover by following these rules.
+Sweep your credit file after bankruptcy to eliminate the untrue, outdated, and misleading information which may not even belong to you.
+After filing bankruptcy your discharged debts should show as being closed but not as delinquent.
+After, filing you must ensure that the few debts you are paying are being reported correctly.
+Buying a new car or a home only requires a FICO score of 630 or better.
+But at 725 you get a much lower rate and monthly payment or perhaps qualify for a larger home at the same monthly payment.
+It takes five years to get deep roots to your credit but you can have 725+ in 1–2 years after bankruptcy and you can recover by following these guidelines.

-Items you need to get a 725 FICO Credit Score and Mortgage After Bankruptcy
+What You Need to Get a 725 FICO Credit Score and Mortgage After Bankruptcy

 Make it a project.
-Just filing bankruptcy won’t change your life.
-In many law offices you just walk in and walk out after preparing a bankruptcy petition.
-Our clients don’t just file bankruptcy we make sure they have what they need after the bankruptcy to recover.
-These free or low cost items include a credit repair service and Dave Ramsey’s Financial Peace University course.
-If you didn’t get such items from your bankruptcy attorney check out our blog pages and information.
+The point is simply filing bankruptcy won’t change your life.
+For example, in many law offices, you just walk in and walk out after preparing a bankruptcy petition.
+But, our clients don’t just file bankruptcy.
+Rather, we make sure they have what they need after bankruptcy to recover.
+These free or low-cost items include a credit repair service and Dave Ramsey’s Financial Peace University course.
+If you didn’t get such items from your bankruptcy attorney take advantage of the knowledge we offer on our website.

-Unless you make changes you will often just go back to doing the same things you did before.
-If you don’t change, you continue to get the same results.
-Within a couple of years you are back filing the same bankruptcy or divorce a second and third time.
-Changing how you budget and handle money makes a permanent change so you and your children never have money problems.
-When you get ready to file bankruptcy see us and we can talk more on how to get a 725 FICO Credit Score Mortgage After Bankruptcy
+Unless you make changes you often just go back to doing the same things you did before.
+But, if you don’t change your financial behaviors, you continue to get the same results.
+Then, within a couple of years, you are back filing the same bankruptcy a second and third time.
+However, learning how to budget and handle money makes a permanent change so you and your children never have money problems again.
+When you get ready to file bankruptcy call me and we can talk more on how to get a 725 FICO Credit Score Mortgage After Bankruptcy.